 More study is necessary to determine what an appropriate "baseline" or "target" number should be.
 Much of FY15 and FY16 capital expenses were bond-funded projects and the construction the MST and LCWD recycled water projects that were financed by other agencies.
-The higher percentage in FY16 was expected, and will be impacted downward in future years as the LCWD, MST and bond-funded projects are completed, and upward as the Browns Valley Road Sewer Interceptor begins construction and NapaSan invests additional resources into sewer rehabilitation.
+The FY17 percentage is slightly higher than the first five years in the trend analysis, and is expected to increase in the next several years as the Browns Valley Trunk Project begins construction and NapaSan invests additional resources into sewer rehabilitation.